-Robotic - An entity which is capable of being programmed by a computer for doing complex tasks is known as a robot.
-In terms of RPA, this task would be to mimic the human actions.
+Robotic – An entity that is capable of being programmed by a computer for doing complex tasks is known as a robot.
+In terms of RPA, this task would be to mimic human actions.

 Process – A sequence of steps, that leads to a meaningful activity or task is known as a process.

 Automation – When a task happens automatically, i.e. without human intervention.

 Now looking at software testing, what kind of activities can be automated?
 Test Automation is already in place, so where does RPA fit at all in software testing?